gsayson/gateway/README.md

 - `avatar` is the URL avatar of the user.
 - `friends` is the user's friends.
 This can be mutual (both have friended each other), or one sided (e.g., a player friends a famous player, but the famous player doesn't friend them back).
+- `won` is the number of games won by the user.
+- `totalPlayed` is the number of total games played by the user.

 The user's rank is dependent on the rating of the user.
 From highest to lowest:
 ```java